atari-monk/apollo/data/storage001/folder012/file001.md

 ## 9

 First chill stream.
 Under first semi comfortable setup i created.
+My youngest brother disturebed me late with call with job topics.

+## 11

+Sending a lot of cv.
+I easily anger on people.
+I should care not to do this.
+Time to see this simple truth, it only hurts me.
+Streaming.
+Collision detection.

+## 12

+Alarm 06:00.